Tracking controllability on moving targets for parabolic equations: Controllability of trajectories on moving target points

 As,

 the Implicit Function Theorem ensures that $\eta$ is analytic (see Theorem 8.6 of Chapter 1 in \cite{kaup1983holomorphic}).

 This allows us to make a change of variables.
 If $y$ is a solution of \eqref{con:heat0gen}, then let us obtain the equation that $z(t,x)=y(t,\chi(t,x))$ satisfies.
-As $\eta$ is the spatial inverse of $\chi$, in particular we have the following:
+As $\eta$ is the spatial inverse of $\chi$, we have the following:

 Thus, we find that $z$ satisfies:

 Now, if we define the coefficients

 we can observe that they are analytic.
 Thus, \eqref{eq:newzed} can be rewritten as: